kiba/Writings/for_science/chp21_new_cylons.md

 The inner hull of Sidonia served as the industrial center of the seedship's economy, full or arsenals, armories, and factories, drawing materials from the still intact asteroid that Sidonia itself is built from, and raw materials occasionally harvested by Guardian mechs from time to time.
 One of the factories was the new one thousand square meter for  a Cylon manufacturing complex, built from clearing a derelict and unused factory for building some other machine.

-Unsurprising, Delta was working there along with the rest of the Cylons, with the humans.
+Unsurprising, Delta and the other cylons were working there alongside the humans.
 Currently, it was walking along an assembly line with two other human engineers, running a last minute inspection of the assembly line to build the computation engines key to building Cylon intelligence.

 It had been about ten months, and around seven months since meeting the Sidonians.
 In that time period, the machines worked with the humans on all sort of projects, but none was as important as building the next generation of Cylons, the projects that most consumed the machine collective's time, effort, and energy.